Cincinnati Domestic Violence Lawyer

 In Ohio, domestic violence is a felony of the fourth degree.
 In aggravated cases – such as if the victim is pregnant – an alleged offense could escalate to a second-degree felony.
 Whether you need to fight a temporary restraining order or require a full-fledged defense, our criminal defense firm is prepared to advocate on your behalf.

-If you are charged with domestic violence, you can face the following penalties:
+If you are charged with domestic violence in Ohio, you can face the following penalties:

 - First Degree Misdemeanor: $1,000 maximum fine and/or six months in jail